(949) 407-8904 Mon - Fri 08:00 - 17:00 23661 Birtcher Dr., Lake Forest, California, USA

 The transmittance and resistance of the ITO film are controlled by the ratio of In2O3 and SnO2, respectively.
 Increasing the ratio of indium oxide can increase the transmittance of ITO, usually SnO2: In2O3=1:9.
 Since the thickness of tin oxide exceeds a certain degree, the transparency is usually not good enough – although the conductivity is good.

-Indium tin oxide conductive glass (ITO glass) is made by processing a layer of ITO film by sputtering, evaporation, etc. on the basis of soda-lime-based or silicon-boron-based glass.
+Indium tin oxide conductive glass (ITO glass) is made by processing a layer of ITO film by sputtering, evaporation, etc. based on soda-lime-based or silicon-boron-based glass.
 Most electronic displays are ITO glasses.

 ITO Glass